-Timing and Nature of Submissions Required Before the Mediation Session.
-Usually, each party must provide the magistrate judge with a mediation statement setting forth the party's position concerning the issues to be resolved through mediation not less than 10 days prior to the mediation conference.
+With respect to mediation specifically, each party must provide the magistrate judge with a mediation statement setting forth the party's position concerning the issues to be resolved through mediation not less than 10 days prior to the mediation conference.
 This mediation statement does not become part of the court record, is not exchanged among the parties or counsel (unless the parties so desire), and is not provided to the trial judge.
 Page limitations are imposed for the mediation statements.